2014 United States Senate election in North Carolina

 The 2014 United States Senate election in North Carolina took place on November 4, 2014, to elect a member of the United States Senate to represent the state of North Carolina, concurrently with other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
 The primary took place on May 6, 2014.

 This was one of the seven Democratic-held Senate seats up for election in a state that Mitt Romney won in the 2012 presidential election.

-Incumbent Democratic senator Kay Hagan ran for re-election to a second term in office and lost to Republican Thom Tillis, Speaker of the North Carolina House of Representatives by about 45,000 votes and a margin of 1.6%.
+Incumbent Democratic senator Kay Hagan ran for re-election to a second term in office, but was defeated by Republican Thom Tillis, Speaker of the North Carolina House of Representatives by about 45,000 votes and a margin of 1.6%.
 This made the election the second-closest race of the 2014 Senate election cycle, behind only the election in Virginia.
 This is the last time a Senator from North Carolina lost re-election.